 Your year will start with a week-long orientation program designed to help you become familiar with your colleagues, the Firm and all of its resources.
 You will be provided with a sample research memo exercise and get individual one-on-one feedback on your memo prior to tackling the “real thing” so you can gain vital practice at the beginning of your articles.
 We have a strong Knowledge Management and Information Services team and a highly skilled Research Group who are all invested in your success.
 We also run a biweekly seminar series to expose you to all aspects our practice.
 In addition, we provide training in “soft skills” such as presentations and business etiquette.

-Our articling program is composed of three rotations of approximately three months in length.
+Our articling program is composed of four rotations of approximately 2.5 months.
 The program is designed to give you the opportunity to work on files from various practice areas while being flexible enough to allow you to pursue your own specific interests as well.
 The rotation selections are as follows:

 - Employment and Pensions